Gaotrees/caffe-doc/_Footer.md

 ---This tutorial sucks.
 I agree
 C'mon guys, it's not that bad!
+It sufficient enough